rinsed-org/rb-snowflake-client/README.md

 # Gotchas

 1. Does not yet support multiple statements (work around is to wrap in `BEGIN ...
 END`)
+2. Only supports key pair authentication
-2. Its faster to work directly with the row value and not call to_h if you don't need to
+3. Its faster to work directly with the row value and not call to_h if you don't need to

 # Keypair auth info